 April 2017

-Submission from regular TUL contributor and bookstagrammer, Jennia.
+Submission from bookstagrammer, Jennia.

 Twenty years ago, Kersti’s best friend and roommate, Cressida, fell from a fourth-story balcony at their prestigious Swiss boarding school.